amos-project2/metadata-hub/documentation/wiki/Installation.md

 The following values have to be specified by the user:

 * ``HOST_SERVER_PORT``<br>
   The port that publishes the *server* with the graphical user interface for data querying on the *host* machine.

 * ``HOST_CRAWLER_PORT``<br>
-  The port that publishes the *crawler* for starting/stopping/etc. the crawling mechanism on the *host* machine.
+  The port that publishes the API of the *crawler* on the *host* machine.

 * ``DATA``<br>
-  The directory/filesystem you want to crawl.
+  This directory will be mounted inside the container and therefore is accessible for the crawler.

 The ports *8080* and *9000* must not change thus they are required for internal communication.